 Detox helps individuals who have become addicted to a drug safely get off the drug as quickly as possible.
 Usually, it involves an evaluation to learn about things like how much of the drug has been used and how often.
 Then, there’s the actual transition to taper off the drug, in which case at times medication may be used to help.
 In the case of kratom detox, experts aren’t clear yet on what medication is best to help decrease the withdrawal symptoms, as they’re still not clear on exactly how kratom affects the brain.

-It’s important that individuals do not quit kratom cold turkey, as there can be serious and dangerous withdrawal symptoms.
+Individuals mustn’t quit kratom cold turkey, as there can be serious and dangerous withdrawal symptoms.

-In fact, In a Thai kratom withdrawal study, there were several cases in which the individual coming off kratom suffered kratom psychosis, having hallucinations and delusions.
+In fact, in a Thai kratom withdrawal study, there were several cases in which the individual coming off kratom suffered kratom psychosis, having hallucinations and delusions.

 Once kratom detox is complete, the next step is to seek addiction treatment in an addiction treatment center.
 It’s very important to not just stop treatment once the detox stage is finished.
 Without continued support, the chance of relapse increases greatly.